-Theory of Music II is a continued study of harmony with emphasis on the rudiments of music and basic four-part writing.
-The class includes the study of sight-singing and music dictation in laboratory meetings.
-Students will develop the ability to apply organizational patterns of music in both aural, verbal, and visual analyses, and capability with musical forms, processes, and structures in order to acquire a rudimentary capacity to create original or derivative music.
-Over the course of the fourcourse sequence students will acquire sufficient understanding of and capability with musical forms, processes, and structures to use this knowledge for composing, performing, analyzing music, and producing scholarly work.
+Theory of Music II is designed to be a continued study of harmony with emphasis on the rudiments of music and basic four-part writing.
+The class includes the study of sightsinging and music dictation in laboratory meetings.
 Class meetings include three lectures and one laboratory per week.